michellesandell/lovingmemory/README.md

 $ yarn generate
 ```

-## Building Your Site - The "yarn dev" stage, getting it right.
+## Building Your Site - The "yarn dev" stage, getting it right... enough.
 To build your own, fork this repository, then make changes to:
 * `nuxt.config.js` - Change the 2-3 variables at the top with your loved ones name (and maiden name if required) and their dates from and to.
 * `assets/frontimage.jpg` - Replace with your own image, this is the image that shows on the front page, image should be 244px by 292px.